uncomplicate/fluokitten/articles/getting_started.md

 ## Where to go next

 This should be enough to get you started and explore more tutorials on this site on your own.
-I expect to build a comprehensive base of articles and references for learning this stuff, so please check the More guides page from time to time.
+I expect to build a comprehensive base of articles and references for learning this stuff, so please check the [All Guides](/articles/guides.html) page from time to time.
 More importantly, I will post article with Clojure code for various interesting articles, tutorials and video lectures related to this stuff that are already available on the web.
 Of course, you should also check Fluokitten API for specific details, and while you are there, it should be a good idea to peek in the source code.

 ## Tell us what you think!

 Please take your time to inform us on your experience with this library and the accompanying site.
-Let us know what is uncovered or not clear enough.
+[Let us know](/articles/community.html) what is uncovered or not clear enough.
 If you are willing to contribute improvements, even better!